ZaxarhsGe/AI-Chatbot-Bert-Sentence/README.md

-# AI-Chatbot-Bert-Sentence
+# Multilingual Chatbot with BERT and Flask

 This repository contains a chatbot application that uses BERT-based sentence transformers to find the best-matching responses to user queries.
 It leverages a pre-defined set of question-answer pairs to respond to questions in both Greek and English.
-The application is built using Python, Flask, and PyTorch, and is accessible through an HTTPS endpoint.
+The application is built using Python, Flask, and PyTorch, and is deployed using AWS.

 ## Features
 - **Multilingual Support:** Handles both Greek and English queries using a BERT-based model.